New York State Private Investigator Practice Exam 2025 - Free Private Investigator Practice Questions and Study Guide

 Question: 1 / 400

-What does the term "alibi" refer to in legal terms?
+What does physical evidence refer to in an investigation?

 Get further explanation with Examzify DeepDiveBeta